opencoff/go-mph/README.md

 The way one deals with this is to compare the actual keys stored against that index. `DBReader()`'s `Find()` method demonstrates how this is done.

+`go-mph` uses cryptographically strong checksum on the entire MPH DB *metadata*.
+Additionally, tt uses siphash-2-4 checksums on each individual key-val record.
+This siphash checksum is verified opportunistically when keys are looked up in the MPH DB.
+The DB reader uses an in-memory cache for speeding up lookups.

 ## How do I use it?